esn/knock/README.md

 * [`libgourou-utils`](https://github.com/BentonEdmondson/libgourou-utils) for using the ACSM file to download the corresponding encrypted EPUB file from Adobe's servers
 * [`inept-epub`](https://github.com/BentonEdmondson/inept-epub/) for decrypting the EPUB file

+These are already included in all releases and in the Nix flake of course.

 ## Verified Book Sources

 Knock has been verified to work on books provided by the following